psmith35/FeedTheAnimals/README.md

 - Use the directional keys to move the player.
 - Press 1, 2, or 3 to fire a piece of food.
+- Press Enter to restart the game when the current game ends.

 ## Demo